-You should always consider how much space you'll be working with, before determining the copper thickness of your PCB.
-Thinner boards will easily fit into smaller spaces, and in most cases, small devices do work with thin boards.
+It would help if you always considered how much space you'll be working with before determining the copper thickness of your PCB.
+Thinner boards will easily fit into smaller spaces, and in most cases, small devices do work with narrow boards.

-The number of connections you need on a single PCB can help you determine how much copper thickness is needed.
+The number of connections you need on a single PCB can help you determine how much copper thickness is required.

 2.2.5 Component Compatibility

 The components you'll be using on the PCB also influence the copper thickness.
-For instance, you're using heavy and demanding components.
+For instance, you're using heavy and demanding parts.
 They won't be compatible with a thin board that can't hold them.

 3、How to Clean Copper PCB Before and After Soldering?